mybatis/mybatis-dynamic-sql/README.md

 ### Third - Create dynamic statements
 Select statements are created by combining your column and table definitions (from the first step above) with condition for the column.
 This library includes a large number of type safe conditions.
-All conditions can be accessed through expressive static methods in the ```org.mybatis.dynamic.sql.SqlBuilder``` interface.
+All SQL construction methods can be accessed through expressive static methods in the ```org.mybatis.dynamic.sql.SqlBuilder``` interface.

 For example, a very simple select statement can be defined like this: